 To evacuate the building, make your way quickly and in an orderly fashion to the nearest available exit (DO NOT use the lift) and go directly to the Assembly Point.
 Do not stop to collect your bags, laptops etc. Do not attempt to re-enter the building at any time until the ISH Fire Manager or the London Fire Brigade confirm that all is clear and that it is safe to re-enter the Building.

 Assembly Point locations for Great Portland Street:

-- (if it is not safe to evacuate through the car park) Park Crescent
+- (if it is not safe to evacuate through the car park) Exit on to Park Crescent

-If fire and smoke increase, leave immediately via the nearest exit and update the Duty Manager.
+If you successfully put out the fire using a fire extinguisher or fire blanket, please notify the Duty Manager.
+If, however, the fire and smoke increase, leave immediately via the nearest exit and update the Duty Manager.

 A weekly fire alarm test will take place at the following time: Monday morning, 10.00 am.

 The alarm will sound three times for about 5-10 seconds each time after which it will be silenced.
 If it continues to sound, it is not a test and a full evacuation will be required.
 There will be at least one full fire drill during the academic year to check your knowledge of evacuation routes.